robcarver17/skipperman/README.md

 'Real' underyling data won't be available to the development team so a set of fake data will be created for testing purposes.

+## Random thoughts

+### Pattern matching

+Whilst merging in lists of potential new cadets or volunteers, need to avoid accidental duplicates use [fuzzy](https://github.com/seatgeek/thefuzz) or similar.

 ## A few questions - Sam
 ### Q:How is data storage going to work?
 Are we going to do cloud storage?
 Otherwise we would have a different copy for each user that then would need merging.